AMC Will Soon Let You Rent Its Movie Theaters For $99 Private Screenings

-AMC is giving moviegoers the chance to rent out its theatres for private screenings, The New York Post reported.
+AMC is giving moviegoers the chance to rent out its theaters for private screenings, The New York Post reported.

 The biggest movie chain in the country announced the new offer on its website on Monday, October 19.
-In the announcement, AMC revealed that its theatres will be available to rent for private screenings, birthday parties, and other events, for the price of $99.
+In the announcement, AMC revealed that its theaters will be available to rent for private screenings, birthday parties, and other events for $99.

-Movie buffs will be able to rent an entire auditorium for parties of up to 20 people, but will have to choose from a list of select titles.
-The films available include Jurassic Park, Shrek, Hocus Pocus, Mosnter’s Inc., The Nightmare Before Christmas, and others.
+Movie buffs will be able to rent an entire auditorium for parties of up to 20 people but will have to choose from a list of select titles.
+The films available include Jurassic Park, Shrek, Hocus Pocus, Monster’s Inc., The Nightmare Before Christmas, and others.

 Additional movies — such as Christopher Nolan’s Tenet, 2 Hearts, Honest Thief, The War with Grandpa, and The New Mutants — will be available for an extra fee, ranging between $149 and $349.
 Other add-ons include food, drinks, and control over the theater’s speaker system.

-“It’s perfect for an everyday escape or a celebration to remember,” AMC told The New York Post about its new private screenings.
+“It’s perfect for an everyday escape or a celebration to remember,” AMC wrote on its website about the new private screenings.

 AMC’s recent move comes as an effort to recoup from its nation-wide closures at the beginning of the COVID-19 pandemic.
 After being shut down for months, most AMC locations reopened on Wednesday, July 15, as The Hollywood Reporter reported.
 Still, movie theatres in New York will have to remain closed indefinitely, as New York State Governor Cuomo announced in August.